 COVID-19 (caused by coronavirus) is a new illness that can affect your lungs and airways.
 If you are unsure of what COVID-19 is or need medical advice please go to the NHS page here.
 If you think you may have any of the symptoms please call 111.

-As of 17th May 2021, all businesses (apart from nightclubs) are able to reopen providing they follow the latest Government guidance.
+As of 19th July 2021, all businesses, including nightclub are able to reopen providing they follow the latest Government guidance.
 This includes:

 Testing twice a week will help make sure you don’t have COVID-19, reducing the risk to those around you.
 Rapid lateral flow testing is now available free to anybody without symptoms.
 You can get your tests from pharmacies, testing sites, employers, schools, colleges and universities.
 You can also order tests to be delivered to your house.
 Find out more and order your tests here.